AerialMantis/playground-rBi1379u/markdowns/hello_world.md

 In SYCL there are various objects which can be used to access data from within a kernel which are generally constructed within the scope of a command group.
 One of the simplest, which we are going to use in this exercise is a `cl::sycl::stream`.
 A `cl::sycl::stream` is a buffer output stream, behaving similarly to `std::ostream`, with the main difference being that it does not output to the console directly and instead buffers the output until after the kernel function is finished executing.
 A `cl::sycl::stream` must be constructed with three parameters, the maximum size of the buffer in bytes, the maximum length of a statement in bytes and the `cl::sycl::handler` associated with the command group scope it is created in.

-1. Construct a `cl::sycl::stream` with a maximum buffer size of `1024`, a maximum statement length of `128` and the `cl::sycl::handler` provided by the command group function object:
+1. Construct a `cl::sycl::stream` with a maximum buffer size of `1024`, a maximum statement length of `128` and the `cl::sycl::handler` provided by the command group function object.

-## Defining a SYCL Kernel Function
+## Defining a Kernel Function

 In SYCL there are various ways to define a kernel function that will execute on a device depending on the kind of parallelism you want and the different features you require.
 The simplest of these is the `cl::sycl::handler::single_task` function, which takes a single parameter, being a C++ function object and executes that function object exactly once on the device.
 The C++ function object does not take any parameters, however it is important to note that if the function object is a lambda it must capture by value and if it is a struct or class it must define all members as value members.